adoptium/installer/docs/Guide_To_The_Linux_Installers.md

 <h5>2.2.2 The rules file (example below:)</h5>

 The second file that should be updated as part of a release is the Debian rules file.
-This contains the URLs of the binaries published to Github along with their checksum.
+This contains the URLs of the binaries published to GitHub along with their checksum.
 It contains a pair of values (a tarball url, and a checksum) per architecture, and it is these values used to create the .deb packages.

 Should a new architecture require support, the a new value pair should be added here in addition to the other changes.